-As the mother of a graduate, you should dress appropriately and with sophistication, keeping the attention on the graduate and not you.
+As the mother of the graduate, you should dress appropriately and with sophistication, keeping the attention on the graduate and not you.
 But that doesn't mean you have to compromise your individuality.
-Many ensembles are stylish, age-appropriate and becoming.
+Many graduation outfit ideas are stylish, age-appropriate and becoming.
 The trick is finding the right one.

 "Your attire shouldn't be too short or low cut, and it should fit you well," says Laura Lieff, president of Accentuating Service, a concierge and coaching firm in New York.
 "A graduation ceremony is a professional ceremony and, therefore, you want to look professional.
 As it's not a wedding ceremony or cocktail party, you don't want to be overdressed."